clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/assign-static-ip.rst

 Introduction
 ************

-*<< Need input: why you need to do this and/or how it relates to other tasks.
-Prerequisites?
-Any issues that are solved by doing this? >>*
+By default, your |CL-ATTR| system automatically gets an IP address from your network via DHCP.
+If you do not have a DHCP server on your network, assign a static IP address using the steps in this guide.

 Process
 *******

 #.
-Make this directory:
+Create this directory structure:

 	.. code-block:: bash

-		$ sudo mkdir -p /etc/systemd/network
+		sudo mkdir -p /etc/systemd/network

 #.
 Identify the interface to be assigned the static IP address:

 	.. code-block:: bash

-		$ ip addr
+		ip addr

 	The system returns the following: